 FATCA: Time to Act

-Preparing for the new tax information exchange mechanism in the Russian financial sector
+Preparing for the new tax information exchange mechanism in the Kazakhstan financial sector

-The requirements of FATCA will apply to all financial institutions in the Russian Federation, including the branches and subsidiaries of foreign entities operating on Russian territory.
+The requirements of FATCA will apply to all financial institutions in Kazakhstan, including the branches and subsidiaries of foreign entities operating in Kazakhstan.

 The Foreign Account Tax Compliance Act (FATCA), part of U.S. legislation, is aimed at preventing tax avoidance by U.S. citizens and residents through the application of international financial tools.
 FATCA establishes requirements for financial institutions around the world to identify the financial accounts of American taxpayers and provide information on them to the U.S. tax authorities.